Dr Divyangana Rakesh

 Biography

-My research uses tools from developmental cognitive neuroscience to investigate how childhood socioeconomic status and exposure to environmental adversity influence brain and cognitive development as well as mental health during childhood and adolescence.
-My work also seeks to understand how psychological and environmental factors can mitigate the effects of adversity, fostering resilience.
-Ultimately, my research aims to leverage insights into individual variations in brain development to support children's overall well-being and academic success, fostering positive mental health and cognitive function in young individuals.
+Dr Rakesh's research uses tools from developmental cognitive neuroscience to investigate how inequality and exposure to environmental adversity influence brain and cognitive development as well as mental health during childhood and adolescence.
+Her work also seeks to understand how psychological and environmental factors can mitigate the effects of adversity, fostering resilience.
+Ultimately, Dr Rakesh's research aims to leverage insights into individual variations in brain development to support children's overall well-being and academic success, fostering positive mental health and cognitive function in young individuals.
+Her work is funded by a New Investigator Research Grant (NIRG) from the UKRI Medical Research Council and a Young Investigator Grant from the Brain Behavior Foundation (BBRF).

 Prior to joining King's, Dr. Rakesh was a postdoctoral researcher at Harvard University, USA.
 She received her PhD in Neuroscience from the University of Melbourne, Australia and her Masters of Research in Neuroscience from the University of Bordeaux, France.
 Before that, she completed an MBA from Mudra Institute of Communication and a BSc (Hons) in Biochemistry at the University of Delhi, India.

-Please see my Research Staff Profile for more detail.
+Please see her Research Staff Profile for more detail.

 Find out more about my research: